Ceelog/phpdoc-en/src/language/constants.md

 suggests, that value cannot change during the execution of the script (except for
 <a href="/language/constants/predefined.html" class="link">magic constants</a>,
 which aren't actually constants).
-A constant is case-sensitive by default.
+Constants are case-sensitive.
 By convention, constant identifiers are always uppercase.

+> **Note**:
+>
+> Prior to PHP 8.0.0, constants defined using the <span
+> class="function">define</span> function may be case-insensitive.

 The name of a constant follows the same rules as any label in PHP.
 A valid constant name starts with a letter or underscore, followed by any